 The real estate investing structure for "Fund I"

-Step 1: NBCP general partners will find the deal, negotiate the purchase price of the bookkeeping and accounting book of business with the seller, get the book of business under contract for acquisition, raise capital equity or debt financing to acquire the book of business (if needed) and close the deal.
+Step 1: NBCP general partners will find the target, perform due diligence, negotiate the purchase price of the bookkeeping and accounting book of business with the seller, get the book of business under contract for acquisition, raise capital equity or debt financing to acquire the book of business (if needed) and close the deal.

 Step 2: NBCP will issue a capital call to investors (limited partners) to raise funds needed to purchase the book of business, using equity raised and/or debt as a down payment with a combination debt financing with a creditable financial institution (if needed).
 We may also utilize sell financing on an acquisitions.

-Step 4: NBCP may pay out distributions annually dividends to our limited partners during the holding period; until asset is sold, in addition to receiving your principle investment back when the investment is sold, you will earn back-end (equity split) distributions of profits at the exit of the property.
+Step 4: NBCP may/may not pay out distributions annually dividends to our limited partners during the holding period; or until asset is sold, in addition to receiving your principle investment back when the investment is sold, you will earn back-end (equity split) distributions of profits at the exit of the property and any outstanding dividends.

 WHY SHOULD I INVEST IN "FUND I"